CuriousAvenger/PhantomGambit/README.md

 The Phantom Gambit is a smart chessboard that can move pieces on its own, letting you play chess hands-free.
 Using hidden magnets and a tiny computer, it smoothly glides pieces across the board as if by magic.
 Whether you're playing against a friend or an AI, the board brings a unique, almost lifelike experience to the game—it's like having an invisible opponent right there with you.

 # Fixes:
-- Change horizontal pin headers to vertical
 - Space out the PCB even more (try making it optimal)
-- Add lipo battery connector to schematic and BOM
 - Add pin headers to BOM (check footprints)
 - Choose lip battery (stable 12V at 2000mA)